 Pathways through the undergrowth on the cliffs lead from the coastal path to the beach or vice versa.
 The orange sandstone cliffs gradually increase in height as they move towards the white chalk of Culver cliff and it is around here that fossil remains can be found – this is a one of the Isle of Wight’s Dinosaur beaches!
 Be sure you book a guided fossil walk at nearby Dinosaur Isle so that you can discover your own piece of pre-history.

-Yaverland is popular with water-sports fans, and formerly the home of extreme sports festival 'White Air', you'll see people catamaran and dingy sailing, kite surfing, windsurfing, surfing and even out in their Thundercats if you come to this beach, although the sea is sectioned so that there are safe bathing areas.
+Yaverland is popular with water-sports fans, you'll see people catamaran and dingy sailing, kite surfing, windsurfing, surfing and even out in their Thundercats if you come to this beach, although the sea is sectioned so that there are safe bathing areas.

 There's a beach shop and cafe at the southern end of the car park, where there are also public toilets that get their power from solar cells and a wind turbine!